Last Updated:

 Subotica Serbia Walking Tour

 Posing with Shawn (right) and our host extraordinaire, Levy, from Subotica’s tourist office (left).
-Levy was previously a member of Parliament, and speaks Serbian, Hungarian, and English, plus a smattering of German.
+Levy was previously a member of Parliament.
+He speaks Serbian, Hungarian, and English, plus a smattering of German.

 Subotica Serbia Architecture